 Who are Counselors?

 Counselors are knowledgeable professionals specializing in assessing and treating substance abuse and other mental health issues.
 Many counselors have a master’s or doctoral degree in psychology and counseling.
 You must have a license to practice as a counselor.
-The requirements for state licensure for mental health counseling include completing at least 3000 hours of supervised clinical practice, passing a national licensing exam and agreeing to abide by the state’s licensing regulations.
+The requirements for state licensure for mental health counseling include completing at least 3000 hours of supervised clinical practice in a treatment program, passing a national licensing exam, and agreeing to abide by the state’s licensing regulations.

 One-on-One Counseling Therapy

 One-on-one counseling and psychotherapy have one main similarity; they are both talk therapy.
 Talk therapy helps individuals deal with emotional and substance abuse issues by talking about them.
 Talk therapy helps many individuals, families, and couples deal with emotional and substance abuse problems.
 One-on-one counseling provides a safe and confidential environment and setting for discussing mental health issues openly.
 It helps individuals deal with day-to-day problems, make meaningful decisions, and achieve their goals.

-Today, many one-on-one counselors focus less on examining patients through psychoanalysis, which focuses on analyzing patients’ past traumatic experiences.
+Today, many one-on-one counselors in a treatment program focus less on examining patients through psychoanalysis, which focuses on analyzing patients’ past traumatic experiences.
 Unlike long-term psychoanalysis, individual counseling focuses on achieving results within the shortest time possible.

 What One-on-One Counseling is Not

 One-on-one counseling is not designed to substitute other forms of psychiatric treatments.
 Individuals with serious mental health issues like bipolar disorder and schizophrenia should consider seeing a psychiatrist.
-Unlike psychiatrists, one-on-one counselors cannot prescribe medication.
+Unlike psychiatrists, one-on-one counselors cannot prescribe medication during a treatment program.

 How to Get Someone into One-On-One Counseling